sqville/ville.Embed/readme.md

 **ville.Embed** is a [Qooxdoo](https://qooxdoo.org/) control designed to make images, icons and graphics more dynamic.

 **Benefits**
-* Use pure CSS icons in your project - [iConicss](https://github.com/Viglino/iconicss) included
+* Use pure CSS icons in your project using the amazing [iConicss](https://github.com/Viglino/iconicss) icon set
-* Embed SVG icons in your project
+* Embed SVG icons in your project using code, or a combination of code and HTML5's template tag
-* Use external CSS files

 **Screen Shot**
 <img src="Screen_Capture_01.PNG" alt="iConicss - Pure CSS Icons for your Qooxdoo project">